 Fisetin and Quercetin are both flavonoids.
 Like fisetin, quercetin has antioxidant and anti-inflammatory properties.
 It’s also believed to have a wide range of health benefits, from controlling blood sugar and reducing swelling to preventing heart disease and fighting against cancer.
 Yet, despite these benefits, fisetin has higher senolytic abilities than quercetin.
 This means fisetin might be a better choice when it comes to eliminating senescent cells.

 If you’re looking to improve your immune response, make sure you eat your fruits and veggies.
-Beyond that, vitamin d supplementation and omega-3 fatty acids are tried and true, effective supplements.
+Beyond that, vitamin D supplementation and omega-3 fatty acids are tried and true, effective supplements.

 The mechanism is complex, but the concept is simple.
 Basically, as we age, our body builds up senescent cells.
 These are cells that have run amok.
 They start misbehaving and bullying other cells.
 They’re kind of like that kid in high school who used to be cool, but then went off the rails and just became a total cancer in the classroom.
 Wow, I’m really mixing analogies here.

 The point is, quercetin can clear out senescent cells.
 This has been shown in several studies, including this December 2021 paper in Nature.
+It can also block activation of inflammatory genes and proteins, while also promoting immune function.

 Comments for This Entry